 Hi!
 I’m Neil Greenfield and I’ve lived in Milton Keynes for over 20 years.
 I have four children, all boys!

 I started life as a software developer which rapidly turned into a thriving web design and marketing business and I moved into Sales & Project Management.
-I’ve been fortunate enough to work with some great national brands.
+I’ve been fortunate enough to work with some great national brands and many fascinating small businesses.
 When I reached 38 years old I realised my goals and desires had shifted and I wanted to get out of the office and try to turn my favourite hobby into a viable business, DIY.
 I initially created Stay Safe Locksmith after receiving my training and loved it!
 Using my hands, helping others and driving around singing in my van, a far cry from offices and the dreaded London commute.